GXDE-OS/GXDE/README.md

 Heartfelt thanks to the [Project Spark/Spark App Store](https://gitee.com/spark-store-project/) for providing resources and services, allowing GXDE to achieve a better experience.
 <img src="spark-store.svg" width="250" />

-You can use `aptss` instead of the `apt` command for multi-threaded download acceleration, enhancing download speed and stability.

 This project also utilizes the following listed projects, and heartfelt thanks to the developers and maintainers of these projects:
 Music Plugin: https://github.com/SeptemberHX/dde-mpris2-plugin